 Make The Tomato Sauce

 Heat the olive oil in a pan and saute the garlic cloves whole.

 Add the tomatoes and two leaves of basil.
 Season with salt and pepper.
 Cook for about 10-15 minutes.

 Assemble The Parmigiana

 Spread out one ladle of tomato sauce at the bottom of a rectangular baking dish.
-Add a layer of zucchini slices, a layer of mozzarella and a layer of parmigiano reggiano and a few leaves of basil.
+Add a layer of zucchini slices, a layer of sauce, mozzarella and a layer of parmigiano reggiano and a few leaves of basil.

 Continue layering with the remaining ingredients.

 Bake at 375F for 20-25 minutes or until the mozzarells melts and the top is crisp and golden.

 Remove from the oven and let rest for a few minutes until it sets before serving.